turbot/steampipe-mod-hackernews-insights/README.md

 Dashboards can help answer questions like:

-- What are top rated stories?
+- What companies, languages, and clouds were recently mentioned in stories?
-- How many Show HN are there?
+- What roles and technologies were recently mentioned in jobs?
-- Who are top 10 active hacker news users in last 24 hours
+- What are the most popular domains among submitted stories?
-- What are the top 10 domains by max score?
+- What are the latest Ask and Show HNs?

 ## Getting started